 The mission of the Child Advocacy Center of Rockingham County is to protect children.
-We do this by providing a safe environment for the evaluation of alleged child abuse and exploitation for children 3 to 18 years of age, coordinating services to victims and families and preventing future abuse through community education.
+We do this by providing a safe environment for the evaluation of child abuse and exploitation, coordinating services to victims and families and preventing future abuse through community education.
 Our goals are to: